-AdventureSmith Explorations’ Director of Operations, Justin Massoni, is headed to the Arctic in 2019.
+AdventureSmith Explorations’ Director of Operations, Justin Massoni, is headed to the Arctic.
 After he traveled to the Polar Circle in Antarctica, the Arctic shot to the top of his bucket list.
 Learn why the region is on his must-see list and why it should make yours.

 Why the Arctic?
 Why now?